cerhardt/redcap-load-last-visit/README.md

   -  Select one or more states for earlier data (e.g. if you want to load previous data only if the instrument is "complete", then choose "complete")
   -  Select the scope of previous events/instances (all / just the last one) (required)
   -  Select state for pre-populated instruments
+  -  Check if you want to update instruments
   -  Type message that appears above prefilled instrument (e.g. a warning that the data was copied) (required)
 - Add instruments and instrument settings:
   -  Select instrument to be pre-populated (required)